Air raids on Japan: Treatment of prisoners of war

 Many of the Allied airmen who were captured after being shot down over Japan were mistreated.
 On 8 September 1944, the Cabinet of Japan directed that indiscriminate bombing constituted a war crime.
 There was, however, no international treaty or instrument protecting a civilian population specifically from attack by aircraft at the time.
 As a result of the cabinet directions, captured Allied airmen were subject to trial and possible execution.
 The frequency of such executions differed between military districts, however.
 While no airmen were executed in the Tōbu district (eastern Musashi), which included Tokyo, those captured in the Tōkai, Chūbu and Seibu (western Musashi) districts were sometimes killed after a brief trial or summarily executed by the Kempeitai ("Military Police Corps").
-For instance, 33 American airmen were killed by IJA personnel at Fukuoka, including 15 who were beheaded shortly after the Japanese Government's intention to surrender was announced on 15 August.
+For instance, 33 American airmen were killed by IJA personnel at Fukuoka, including fifteen who were beheaded shortly after the Japanese Government's intention to surrender was announced on 15 August.
 Mobs of civilians also killed several Allied airmen before the Japanese military arrived to take the men into custody.
 In addition to these killings, most captured B-29 crewmen were brutally interrogated by the Kempeitai.

-Of the approximately 545 Allied airmen who were captured in the Japanese home islands (excluding the Kuril and Bonin Islands), 132 were executed and 29 were killed by civilians.
-Another 94 airmen died from other causes while in Japanese custody, including 52 who were killed when they were deliberately left in a prison in Tokyo during the 25/26 May raid on the city.
+Of the approximately 545 Allied airmen who were captured in the Japanese home islands (excluding the Kuril and Bonin Islands), 132 were executed and twenty-nine were killed by civilians.
+Another 94 airmen died from other causes while in Japanese custody, including 52 who were killed when they were deliberately left in a prison in Tokyo during the 25 and 26 May raid on the city.
 Between six and eight US airmen shot down on 5 May were subjected to vivisection at the Kyushu Imperial University; Professor Fukujirō Ishiyama and other doctors conducted four such sessions throughout May and early June.
 The Western Military Command assisted in arranging these operations.
 Many of the Japanese personnel responsible for the deaths of Allied airmen were prosecuted in the Yokohama War Crimes Trials following the war.
 Several of those found guilty were executed and the remainder were imprisoned.